Oklahoma State Highway 3: Notes

-SH-3A
+Spurs

-SH-3 had one lettered spur, SH-3A, which continued the alignment of the Northwest Expressway for two more miles before ending at Interstate 44 near Penn Square Mall.
-It was originally known as SH-66A, a spur off U.S. Highway 66, which once ran through the area.
-The combined effect of US-66 being decommissioned and "3A" being a more logical name for an extension of Highway 3 led to the name change.
-State Highway 3A was decommissioned in 2009.
+SH-3 had two lettered spurs, SH-3A and SH-3B.

+SH-3A continued the alignment of the Northwest Expressway for two more miles before ending at I-44 near Penn Square Mall.
+It was originally known as SH-66A, a spur off US 66, which once ran through the area.
+The combined effect of US-66 being decommissioned and "3A" being a more logical name for an extension of SH-3 led to the name change.
+SH-3A was decommissioned in 2009.

+SH-3B is entirely in Atoka, Oklahoma and runs between US-75/SH-3 and SH-7.